dyegoe/aws-dockerized-app-postgres/README.md

 The application to deploy is a copy from [NodeJam in Flask](https://github.com/komarserjio/notejam/tree/master/flask) and its source code is under `src/`.

-It has some adjustments:
+It has some adjustments to work on this infrastructure:

+- On source code:
-- Source code: edit `nodejam/config.py` to use environment vars and postgres database.
+  - `nodejam/config.py` to use environment vars and postgres database.
+  - `runserver.py` include `db.create_all()` to create on docker launch.
+  - `nodejam/views.py` include `/health` route for load balancer.

 - Include a Dockerfile to test and build the image.

 ### Env vars

+These vars are needed to run the container.

 - NOTEJAM_SECRET_KEY
 - DB_USER